 The total import value of electronics products was INR 2,296 billion (USD 38 billion) in FY15 and INR 3,851 billion (USD 54 billion) in FY20.
-The import value decreased by 4.1 percent in FY20 compared to FY19, when it was valued at INR 4,015 billion.
-In FY20, China and Hong Kong accounted for ~ 70 percent of India's total electronic imports.
+The import value decreased by 4.1% in FY20 compared to FY19, when it was valued at INR 4,015 billion (USD 57 billion) and eventually leapfrogged to INR 5,392 billion (USD72 billion) in FY22.
+Shortage of chips has slowed down domestic manufacturing in the last quarter of FY22 which resulted into higher imports of electronics products.
+China and Hong Kong accounted for ~ 62.5% of India's total electronic imports in FY22.
 The majority of semiconductor demand is now fulfilled by imports from the United States, Japan, and Taiwan.
 The government is developing electronics manufacturing clusters (EMCs) around the country to provide world-class infrastructure and facilities in order to minimise reliance on imports.